-Gender-inclusive language has gained increased attention within the German-speaking world in the last few years (Schunack & Binanzer, 2022).
-At the centre of such discussions one commonly finds generic masculines, as linguistic research has repeatedly shown that generic masculines are, counter to grammarian accounts, not comprehended as gender-neutral but instead biased towards male referents (Gygax et al., 2008; Schunack & Binanzer, 2022).
-One rather new approach to gender-inclusive language is the 'gender star' form.
-On the orthographic level, the novel suffix -in (Völkening, 2022) is attached to the masculine form, e.g. Lehrerin 'teacher (of any gender)'.
-On the phonological level, /?in/ is attached to the masculine form, leading to a re-syllabification and a change in stress placement: / le:.rg.'?in/.
-The gender star form is not only meant to eliminate the male bias that is brought into the language by masculine generics but is also intended to fairly represent genders beyond the male/female binary.
+Gender-inclusive language has gained increased attention within the German-speaking world in the last few years.
+At the centre of such discussions one commonly finds generic masculines, as linguistic research has repeatedly shown that generic masculines are, counter to grammarian accounts, not comprehended as gender-neutral but instead biased towards male referents (Gygax et al., 2008).
+One rather new approach to gender-inclusive language meant to represent all genders is the 'gender star' form.
+Here, the novel suffix -in (Völkening, 2022) is attached to the masculine form, e.g. Lehrerin 'teacher (of any gender)'.

-However, due to the rather recent emergence of the gender star form, to date there is little linguistic research available on the actual semantic content and comprehension of such forms.
-Studies thus far suggest that gender star forms show increased levels of female representation (Schunack & Binanzer, 2022).
-However, this increase of female representation might come with a female bias (Körner et al., 2022, 2023) and, with that, little representation of non-binary individuals (Kurz & De Mulder, 2023; Zacharski & Ferstl, 2023).
+Due to the rather recent emergence of the gender star form, to date there is little linguistic research available on the actual semantic content and comprehension of such forms.
+Studies thus far suggest that gender star forms show increased levels of female representation (Schunack & Binanzer, 2022a).
+However, this increase of female representation might come with a female bias (Körner et al., 2022) and, with that, little representation of non-binary individuals (Kurz & De Mulder, 2023; Zacharski & Ferstl, 2023).
 The aim of the present study is to provide novel insight into the semantics and comprehension of gender star forms, which will inform the interpretation of previous and future findings.